juancarlosfernandez/myubuntu/README.md

 # VMware

-If you are installing a virtual machine (VMware) it is recomeded to install its drivers (they are not installed by default)
+If you are installing a virtual machine (VMware) it is recomeded to install Virtual Machine drivers (they are not installed by script above)

 ```shell
 bash -c "$(wget https://raw.githubusercontent.com/jig/myubuntu/master/install-vmguest.sh -O -)"